MaxMelcher/maxmelcher/README.md

 I work as a Cloud Solution Architect at [Microsoft](https://microsoft.com) in Germany - and I focus on all things that run on Azure.

 - 🔭 I’m currently working on: Enterprise Landing Zones, Governance, Cost Management, Kubernetes, Azure Networking for one large enterprise in Germany
-- 🌱 I’m currently learning: Certified Kubernetes Administration (CKA)
+- 🌱 I’m currently learning: Kubernetes, Kubernetes, Kubernetes
 - 👯 I’m looking to collaborate on my side project: [Azure DevOps Wiki PDF Export](https://github.com/MaxMelcher/AzureDevOps.WikiPDFExport), a few issues are up for grap.
 - 💬 Ask me about: Anything #Azure related
 - 📫 How to reach me: [@maxmelcher](https://twitter.com/maxmelcher) on twitter or [LinkedIn](https://www.linkedin.com/in/maxmelcher/).